LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Introduction

 \qmdds are currently the most succinct DD supporting quantum simulation, but in this paper we show that they require exponential size to represent a type of stabilizer state called a cluster state~\cite{briegel2000persistent}.
 In order to unite the strengths of DDs and the stabilizer formalism and inspired by SLOCC (Stochastic Local Operations and Classical Communication) equivalence of quantum states \cite{dur2000three,chitambar2014everything}, in \autoref{sec:main-results}, we propose \limdd: a new DD for quantum computing simulation using local invertible maps (LIMs).
 Specifically, \limdds eliminate the need to store multiple states which are equivalent up to LIMs, allowing more succinct DD representations.
-We prove that the set of quantum states that can be represented by poly-sized \limdds is larger than those that can be expressed in either the stabilizer formalism or by poly-sized \qmdds. \autoref{fig:venn-diagram} shows the resulting separation.
+For the local operations in the LIMs, we choose Pauli operations, creating a Pauli-\limdd, which we will simply refer to as \limdd.
+We prove that there is a family of quantum states ---called pseudo cluster states--- that can be represented by poly-sized (Pauli\nobreakdash-)\limdds but that require exponentially-sized \qmdds and cannot be expressed in the stabilizer formalism.
+We also show the same separation for matrix product states (MPS)~\cite{white1992density,cirac2021MPSPEPS,vidal2003efficient}. \autoref{fig:venn-diagram} visualizes the resulting separations.

-Further, we give algorithms for simulating quantum circuits using \limdds in the special case where the LIMs are strings of Pauli gates.
-We continue by investigating the power of these algorithms compared to state-of-the-art simulation algorithms other than DDs: Matrix Product States \cite{white1992density,cirac2021MPSPEPS} and the simulation method for Clifford + $T$-gate circuits by performing exponentially many stabilizer-state simulations in the original circuit's number of $T$ gates \cite{aaronson2008improved,bravyi2017improved,bravyi2016trading,bravyi2019simulation}.
-We find circuit families which Pauli-\limdd can efficiently simulate, which stands in stark contrast to the exponential space that both Matrix Product States and the Clifford+$T$ simulator are known to require (assuming the Exponential Time Hypothesis \cite{impagliazzo2001complexityOfkSAT}).
+Further, we give algorithms for simulating quantum circuits using Pauli-\limdds.
+We continue by investigating the power of these algorithms compared to state-of-the-art simulation algorithms based on \qmdd, MPS and stabilizer decomposition.
+We find circuit families which Pauli-\limdd can efficiently simulate, which stands in stark contrast to the exponential space needed by \qmdd-based, MPS-based and a stabilizer-decomposition-based simulator (the latter result is conditional on the exponential time hypothesis).
 This is the first analytical comparison between decision diagrams and matrix product states.